Cheapest car insurance in Washington, D.C. for a bad driving record

 Cheapest car insurance in Washington, D.C. with bad credit

-The cheapest Washington, D.C. insurer for bad credit is Progressive, with rates averaging $3,049 per year or $254 per month.
-The good news is that drivers with bad credit can still get affordable auto insurance.
+In Washington, D.C., Progressive provides the lowest premiums for drivers with poor credit, averaging $3,049 per year or $254 per month.
+Even with a low credit score, you can still find affordable auto insurance.

-Check the table below to see how your credit score affects Washington, D.C. car insurance.
+Check the table below to see how credit scores impact car insurance costs in Washington, D.C.

 CompanyAnnual premium for good creditAnnual premium for bad credit